pokarats/transformer_pytorch/README.md

     V,K are from last encoder layer output

-5. add and normalize encoder attention sublayer output with residual from the output of step 3.
+5. apply dropout to the output of the encoder attention sublayer

-6. apply dropout to the added and normed output of the encoder attention sublayer
+6. add and normalize encoder attention sublayer output with residual from the output of step 3.

 7. output from encoder attention sublayer goes through FFN

-8. add and normalize output_from_ffn with residual (output from decoder attention sublayer) from before the ffn layer
+8. apply dropout to the output of the FFN

-9. apply dropout to the added and normed output of the FFN sublayer
+9. add and normalize output_from_ffn with residual (output from decoder attention sublayer) from before the ffn layer

 * **Parameters**